The Story Behind MyShittyBackpack®

 The Handmade Episode

 I knew exactly what I wanted in a backpack, so I made a list and came up with a design in the fall of 2016.
 I boarded a plane to Oaxaca, Mexico and visited many artisans both in and around the city.
 Many weavers had no interest in taking on my project.
-They only wanted to make their products and weren't open to new ideas.
+They only wanted to make their products and weren't open to elaborate designs.
 But life finally guided me to a master weaver who readily agreed to weave my complex backpack.
-She loved the design and encouraged me to continue with my business plan.
+She loved the design and suggested I make it a business.
+What was at first just a personal project turned into a professional one right there.

-The original prototype and hand woven version of the MyShittyBackpack® model.
+The original prototype and hand woven version of the MyShittyBackpack® model, for sale on another website (pazenabackpacks.myshopify.com

 The Hemp Backpack